Testing LEDs and Screens

 I notice my neighbor's rainbow LED porch light more and find it more painful when it's programmed to alternately pulse its colors than when it pulses its colors concurrently.

-This photo is a panning shot of an LED light that cycled through rainbow at an instant when the light appeared to be magenta.
+This photo is a panning shot of an LED light that cycled through the rainbow at an instant when the light appeared to be magenta.
 The red and blue LEDs in the bulb alternate their flickering (see Lights_HealthData_Pt3_Flicker_ThroughMyWindows_Public for more images using color filters).

 Camera shutter speed = 1/20 second